capacitor-community/image-manipulator/README.md

 resize(options: ResizeOptions) => Promise<{ originalWidth: number; originalHeight: number; resizedWidth: number; resizedHeight: number; imagePath: string; webPath: string; resized: boolean; }>
 ```

-Method to resize an image
+Method to resize an image based on the provided options and return the resized image details.
+Please note that the resized
+image will respect the aspect ratio of the original image and will be resized to be equal to less of the provided maxWidth or maxHeight.
-If the image width and height are less than the provided maxWidth and maxHeight, the image will not be resized.
+If the image both width and height are less than the provided maxWidth and maxHeight, the image will not be resized
+and the original image details will be returned with resized as false.
+If either maxWidth or maxHeight is not provided or 0, this parameter will be ignored (not used) and the image will be
+resized based on the provided maxWidth or maxHeight, accordingly.
+Please note that either maxWidth or maxHeight must be provided to resize an image.

 | Param         | Type                                                    | Description                |
 | ------------- | ------------------------------------------------------- | -------------------------- |